Skip to Main Content

 Elevation: 580 ft.

 The Blandy Experimental Farm is a field station operated by the University of Virginia.
 Its 700 acres are a good representation of the habitats found in the Shenandoah Valley, making it an excellent spot to watch birds and other wildlife.
 The Orland E. White Arboretum sits at the center of the property, providing an excellent opportunity for visitors to familiarize themselves with the local flora.
+The 2.6-mile Wilkins Lane Loop Drive allows visitors to see some of the more remote areas of the Arboretum.
 The Virginia Native Plant Trail is not to be missed during spring and early summer when the wildflowers are vibrantly in bloom.
 The Pollination Garden and numerous wildflowers elsewhere on the property attract a high diversity of butterflies, while the various ponds and marshes attract a variety of dragon- and damselflies.

 Birds to search for in the woods and meadows of the farm include red-tailed hawk and American kestrel as they patrol the open fields and Cooper’s hawk darting through the woods.
 Woodpeckers on the farm include red-headed, red-bellied, downy and pileated, as well as northern flicker.
 The farm’s extensive undisturbed meadowlands provide nesting habitat for several species are declining or have disappeared elsewhere in Virginia.
 These species include northern bobwhite, willow flycatchers, and grasshopper sparrows.
 Blandy is an excellent spot for migrating warblers in the spring and fall.
 Winter is the best time to search for American tree, white-crowned, and swamp sparrows, and even loggerhead shrike and short-eared owl show up occasionally.